Deportation of Indian nationals under Donald Trump: Deportation of 54 Indians

-Visa curbs on Indian travel agents
+Visa restrictions for Indian travel agents

-May 2025 - In a major crackdown on Indian travel agents to curb illegal migration and human trafficking, the United States Department of State has imposed visa restrictions on owners, executives and senior officials of travel agencies based and operating in India for knowingly facilitating illegal immigration to the United States.
-The move aims to curb illegal immigration to the US – an issue that previously brought the Donald Trump administration into focus as it oversaw hundreds of deportations.
+In May 2025, in a major crackdown on Indian travel agents to curb illegal migration and human trafficking, the United States Department of State imposed visa restrictions on owners, executives and senior officials of travel agencies based and operating in India for knowingly facilitating illegal immigration to the United States.
+The move was intended to curb illegal immigration to the United States, an issue that previously brought the Donald Trump administration into focus as it oversaw hundreds of deportations.
 The immigration policy of the United States also aims to hold the facilitators of illegal immigration accountable.

-This visa restriction policy is global and even applies to individuals who otherwise qualify for the Visa Waiver Program.
+This visa restriction policy is global and applies to individuals who otherwise qualify for the Visa Waiver Program.
 These actions are taken pursuant to section 212(a)(3)(C) of the Immigration and Nationality Act.

 Aftermath

 The opposition party Indian National Congress cited how the deportation of Nepalese nationals were carried out with chartered flights but the Indians were deported on a military plane while being handcuffed.
-Indian Youth Congress (IYC) president Uday Bhanu Chib criticised Modi for not raising the issue of inhuman treatment faced by deported Indian nations.
+Indian Youth Congress (IYC) president Uday Bhanu Chib criticised Modi for not raising the issue of inhumane treatment faced by deported Indian nationals.
 On April 4, Minister of State for External Affairs Kirti Vardhan Singh, said 682 Indians have been deported from the US since January 2025.
 Singh added most of these individuals illegally entered the US.
 Indian students reported they were being asked to leave the United States by the officials due to offences such as over-speeding and shoplifting.